Systems Architect · Organizational Builder · Associate Director

 From the people I've worked with.

-People who supervised me, reported to me, worked alongside me, and hired me — in their own words.
+People who supervised me, reported to me, worked alongside me, and hired me.
+In their own words.

 Mariame is a forward-thinking and resourceful colleague.
 She has created a variety of efficient processes for several projects, including publications, intern hiring and onboarding, and conference program development.
 Mariame is open to sharing resources with others, creating added value wherever she is and whoever she’s working with.